Exponentiation in JavaScript

 The ** operator is used to perform exponentiation in JavaScript.
 It takes two operands: the base and the exponent.

-The base (the left-hand side) is the number that is being raised to power, and the exponent (the right-hand side) is the power itself.
+The base (the left-hand side) is the number that is being raised to a power, and the exponent (the right-hand side) is the power itself.

 Have a look at the following example: